Banging Toolbox

 Teak

-Teak is less likely to shear, warp, and crack, but its superior strength also means that it’s a harder wood to work with.
+Teak is less likely to shear, warp, and crack, and the superior strength also means that the harder wood is more difficult to work with.

-If you don’t mind the smell emitted by Acacia when cut, it’s definitely the easier one to work with.
+If you don’t mind the smell emitted by Acacia when cut, the wood is easier one to work with our carpenters find.
 The higher variety of Acacia also means that you also have more options to consider.
 It’s also pretty common, making acquisition convenient and cheap.

 Which one is better for carving and sculpting?